ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Showers and thunderstorms before 4pm, then scattered showers and thunderstorms.
-Partly sunny.
-High near 62, with temperatures
+         <h3>This Afternoon</h3>Scattered showers and thunderstorms.
+Partly sunny, with a high near 59.
+Northwest wind around 8 mph, with gusts as high as
-         falling to around 60 in the afternoon.
-Northwest wind around 10 mph, with gusts as high as 20 mph.
-Chance of precipitation is 80%.<br></div>
+         21 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">